vessels-tech/papers/mywell/paper/paper.md

 The process for submitting readings on MyWell mobile is simpler than over SMS, but requires the user to have an Android or iOS smartphone and access to the internet, either over mobile data or Wifi.

 To submit a reading, the user must first login using a one time code sent to either an email address or mobile number.
 The user then fills out a form, specifying the type of resource - well, rainfall station or checkdam- pincode, resource id, date of the reading (used for backdating readings) and the value of the reading - either depth to water level, rainfall amount or water column height for a well, rainfall station and checkdam accordingly.
+(Figure 2)

 The user then presses the "submit" button, and MyWell mobile performs some validation and submits the reading.
 If the user doesn't have access to the internet, they can choose to save the reading locally onto the device, and submit the reading later.

 Groundwater statistics are also available for users of MyWell mobile.
-The map screen displays a map containing all the resources registed in MyWell, along with village names.
+The map screen displays a map containing all the resources registed in MyWell, along with village names (Figure 2.).
-** fig. n [MyWell mobile map screen, with wells, rainfall stations, checkdams and village names]**

 When the user clicks a resource, users get a popup with the Village name of the well, the resource id, and the last recorded reading of the resource.
 Clicking the "more" button takes the user to a page that shows more information about that resource, including a graph that displays data for the last 3 years.

-_fig. n [MyWell popup screen]_
-_fig. n [MyWell resource detail screen]_
+(Figure 3)

 MyWell also has a host of tools for BJs to manage the MyWell system.
 BJs can register a new Well, Rainfall Station or Checkdam - using their device's inbuilt GPS to pinpoint the location.
 Each well also has a unique Banner Image - usually of the well and well's owner -  allowing for greater personalisation and buy-in from BJs.